Task Agnostic Restoration of Natural Video Dynamics: Objective Functions

 \subsection{Temporal Constancy Loss}

-The loss defined in Eq.~\ref{st_loss} adequately defines the content propagation from the previous frame to the current frame but lacks the ability to enforce it in temporally distant sequences.
+The loss defined in Eq.~\ref{st_loss} adequately defines the content propagation from the previous frame to the current frame but lacks the ability to enforce it in temporally distant instances.
 For instance, consider the task of colorization where a car appears in a portion of the frames and is assigned some random color, and it disappears and re-appears in a later instance.
 The frame-wise colorization method can assign it a different color in each sequence, and the loss function defined in Eq.~\ref{st_loss} will be sufficient to enforce the color constancy of the car in each interval where the car is visible.
-This, however, does not ensure the constancy of the color assigned to the car in both intervals, i.e., the car could be assigned a solid blue color in the first interval and a solid green color in the next interval.
-To address this problem of temporally distant yet similar instances, a recurrent module is introduced in the proposed model.
-To ensure that the recurrent module works as intended, a long term extension of the short term loss is introduced in the training phase.
-This temporally distant extension of the short term loss is termed as constancy loss and is presented below:
+This, however, does not ensure the constancy of the color assigned to the car in both intervals, i.e., the car could be assigned a solid blue color in the first interval and a solid red color in the next interval which is quite prominent in methods like~\cite{lai2018learning, thimonier2021loreal}.
+To address this problem of temporally distant yet similar instances, we introduce a recurrent module (ConvLSTM~\cite{shi2015convlstm}) in our proposed model and add explicit constraints that force the model to generate temporally consistent frames.
+The previously proposed approaches for this task simply try to minimize the deviation of current frames from the first frame of the sequence, which is inadequate for videos containing largely varying frames.
+This variation of the content can render this loss ineffective, and the inconsistencies can only be weakly penalized with the help of motion dynamics siphoned from the raw videos.
+Therefore, we introduce a bi-directional penalty that enforces the temporal smoothness in both backward (through the local neighborhood losses) and forward (through the proposed long-term loss) direction.
+This bi-directional optimization strategy is inspired from the ping-pong loss dynamic as presented in~\cite{chu2018tecogan}.
+The proposed long-term loss is termed as constancy loss and is presented below:

 Here subscript $p$ highlights that the preceding distant images are compared with all the subsequent frames.
+Unlike the simplistic long-term temporal constraints used in~\cite{lai2018learning, thimonier2021loreal} which only penalized the deviation of content from the first frame, this loss term takes into account the inter-frame flicker of all the frames in a sequence and provides a strong supervision signal capable of penalizing temporal discrepancies throughout the sequence.
+Due to this stronger temporal penalty accompanied with the proposed flow gradient loss, the proposed network learns to produce smoother videos despite having access to only the frame-wise processed videos at test time.
 The final loss for each training sequence is given by,

 The $\lambda$(s) in the equation above define the contribution of each loss in the optimization phase.
 The details of these hyperparameters are provided in the supplementary text.